-Retirees: RP-2014 Male and Female Healthy Annuitant Mortality Tables, scaled by 82% for males and 78% for females and adjusted for mortality improvements using projection scale MP-2017 from using projection scale MP-2017 from 2006.
+Retirees: RP-2014 Male and Female Healthy Annuitant Mortality Tables, scaled by 82% for males and 78% for females and adjusted for mortality improvements using projection scale MP-2017 from scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.

-Active Members: RP-2014 Male and Female Employee Annuitant Mortality
+Active Members: RP-2014 Male and Female Employee Annuitant Mortality Tables, those hired after June 30, 2008 are assumed to opt out of the retiree health plan.